loomio/loomio_help/content/transcript_decisions_how_to.md

 Once a proposal closes I can set an outcome so the group knows what’s next and can look back at it later.
 If it closed too early, I can always re-open it.
 In my navigation panel I can find active and previous decisions, or I can look at the current or previous decisions within a group or a thread.

 That’s the 101 on Loomio’s decisions tools.
 For advanced features or more guidance, see our comprehensive Help, online.
 Want to practice on a decision with your group right now?
 Try proposing something simple, like “I’m happy with the actions we determined in our last conversation”.
 Happy collaborating.

+---

+Learn more about these features, in context, by reading our [Making decisions](/user_manual/getting_started/decision_tools/) article.